Environmental Management Plan Sample Clauses

 Environmental Management Plan.
 7 Developer shall prepare an Environmental Management Plan (EMP) that describes Developer’s 8 approach to implementing the environmental commitments.
 The EMP must include, at a 9 minimum, the following elements:

 Environmental Management Plan.
-The environmental management plan prepared by the Consultant and finalised under clause 6.4 which sets out in adequate detail the procedures the Consultant will implement to manage the Services from an environmental perspective and which must describe how the Consultant proposes to ensure the Services will be performed consistently with and so as to maximise the achievement of the: Statutory Requirements; Consultant's environmental commitments set out in the DCAP; ESD Principles; and Environmental Objectives.
+An environmental management plan prepared by the Contractor and finalised under clause 8.7, which must set out in adequate detail the procedures the Contractor will implement to manage the Contractor's Activities from an environmental perspective and describe how the Contractor proposes to ensure the Contractor's Activities will be performed consistently with the: Statutory Requirements; ESD Principles; and Environmental Objectives.

 Environmental Management Plan.
 The Operator must develop, implement and maintain a plan (Environmental Management Plan) which must specify (as a minimum):